CallMeSoumya2063/MineDraco/README.md

 > Patched APK made by this script only loads shader from Global Resources, and the APK may be buggy or unstable on some devices.
 Please report APK issues [here](https://github.com/mcbegamerxx954/draco-injector/issues) and mention you used MineDraco for patching.

 > [!NOTE]
 > Make sure you are connected to the internet while running the script.
-For everytime after the first run, just `bash MineDraco.sh` is enough.
+For everytime after the first run, just `bash minedraco.sh` is enough.
 When script is updated, you need to update the script.
 To run updated script, run the command from step 3.
-After that, `bash MineDraco.sh` is enough.
+After that, `bash minedraco.sh` is enough.

 # More important info on App name and Package name:
 - **App Name**: This is what you see on your phone’s screen, like `Minecraft`.
 While patching, you can input whatever name you want, like `Minecraft Patched` or `Minecraft (Patch)`.